ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 Need a "cue" for meditation

 ####### Not sure about these
 # Introduction - To humans and otherwise
+# Before You Begin
 # The Dark Cloud
 # Ghost Gangs
 # Cliffnotes